megatops/bit-peek/README.md

 ### 'MSB0 (Motorola)' Mode

-See following screenshot for the same number as above.
+The following screenshot shows MSB0 bit numbering for the same input value as above.
+This setting is inconsequential when `showBin` setting is set to `false`.

 ![](images/msb0.png)